-- AO2 adapt forms and types of writing for specific purposes and audiences using appropriate styles.
-(25 marks) - AO3 (QWC) write clearly, using a range of vocabulary and sentence structures, with accurate spelling, paragraphing, grammar and punctuation.
+• AO2 - adapt forms and types of writing for specific purposes and audiences using appropriate styles.
+(25 marks) AO3 (QWC) - write clearly, using a range of vocabulary and sentence structures, with accurate spelling, paragraphing, grammar and punctuation.
 (10 marks)

 Question Number Indicative content 12 (a) As no audience is specified, the examiner is assumed to be the audience.
 Candidates are free to agree or disagree with the statement and may present a variety of arguments.
-Content may include references to: how a more disciplined approach to life makes life easier with both work and leisure; how good organisation enables people to feel more in control; however some candidates may argue that too much discipline restricts creativity and spontaneity.
+Content may include references to: positive points e.g. the skills that can be acquired; the knowledge that can be gained; the social aspects of online gaming; that moderation is important negative points e.g. the addictive nature of the games; the violence; unsavoury settings; the immoral nature of the content.
 Examiners should be open to a wide range of interpretation.

 Question Number Indicative content 12 (b) No indicative content can be specified, since candidates may choose to interpret the title as they wish.
 Candidates should be rewarded for such qualities as a sense of drama, vivid description, excitement or suspense.
 Examiners should be open to a wide range of interpretation.
-NB: Explicit reference to the title may not be made until the end of the story.
+NB: Explicit reference to the title may not be mentioned until the end of the story.

-Question Number Indicative content 12 (c) Candidates may choose a range of people.
-Some may be relatives, friends or teachers but others may be better-known e.g. Mother Teresa or people who are charitable e.g. JK Rowling or Bill Gates.
-Candidates may choose to describe an imaginary idealised person.
-Candidates should be rewarded for their power to evoke a sense of the person chosen and their qualities, using effective vocabulary.
+Question Number Indicative content 12 (c) Candidates may choose a range of views which may be real or imaginary.
+These may be pleasant and attractive but may also be unpleasant.
+The views may be rural, coastal, urban or industrial.
+Candidates should be rewarded for their powers to evoke a sense of place and atmosphere, using effective vocabulary.
 Examiners should be open to a wide range of interpretation.